What should I wear for the flight, is it going to be cold?

 Can friends or relatives come watch the flight?

 Absolutely, the more the merrier!
 Anyone attending will be able to view the aircraft taking off and landing as well as some of the flying, depending on the nature of the ride and how far we are venturing out.
-Unfortunately, the aerobatics are not visible from the airport as FAA regulations prohibit them near airports.
-There is a climate controlled lounge area at the airport office with restroom facilities and snack machines.
-Also there will be photo opportunities before and after the flight with the aircraft and/or pilot.
+Of course there will be photo opportunities before and after the flight with the aircraft and/or pilot.
 We want everyone to enjoy the day and the experience and have a great time!
-Top

 Should I tip the pilot?